Table of Contents

 4G Router

-An internet connection is essential for the system to operate.
+An internet connection is essential for the system to function.
 If no connection is available, Climkit can provide one via a 4G router equipped with an active multi-operator SIM card.

-Using the Climkit TRB140 4G router offers several advantages:
+The use of the Climkit TRB140 4G router has several advantages:

-- Complete delivery: supplied with its DIN rail mount and 24V DC power supply
+• Complete Delivery: supplied with its DIN rail mounting bracket and 24V DC power supply

 Climkit Gateway